mina-tang/RecipeForSuccess/index.md

 Below we can visualize the runtime, box office and release date distributions.
 <iframe src="assets/plots/movies_numeric_features.html" width="750px" height="720px" frameborder="0" position="relative"></iframe>
+That's neat!
+We see that most of the movies have a runtime around 100 minutes, which is actually quite short!
+The movies on our datasets performed quite well in terms of box-office.
+The vast majority of them are also quite recent, which motivates why we later adjust the box office with the inflation.

 ## Stars of the Show: It's Time to Explore the Leading Cast!
 --> talk about gender, ethnicity, height, and see how this affects things overall